Trek Brochures

 Sheldon Brown Excellent information is given at Sheldon Brown's Guide to Selling your Used Bike http://sheldonbrown.com/selling.

-iBOB You could make mention of it on the iBOB discussion list.
-You will have to join first but it is easy. http://www.bikelist.org/mailman/listinfo/Internet-bob iBOB is Bridgestone Owners Bunch, but they have a kinship with Treks.
-Their vintage interest overlaps with the date of vintage Treks.
-A caution - this is an unmoderated list.
-A small number of the folks there are pretty rude.
+Internet-BOB You could make mention of your needs on the internet-BOB discussion list.
+You will have to have a Google account and join the group first but it is easy.
+BOB is "Bridgestone Owners Bunch", but they have a kinship with vintage Treks.

 BOBishBikesFS · BOBish Bikes For Sale on Yahoo Groups http://sports.groups.yahoo.com/group/BOBishBikesFS/ A forum to list (and discuss) BOBish bikes for sale.
+Early Trek road bikes are BOBish.

 OldRoads.com You can also list it for free on the OldRoads.com discussion forum for vintage lightweights http://oldroads.com/d_ltw_def.asp?rec_count=1.
 No firm rules here and it is easy to list.
 Just click on post.